MeDott29/brainfuckGPT/README.md

 # let's gameify dataset generation and distributed model training with something like brainfuckGPT
+This is all a proof of concept of ideas that I've been dreaming on since I read [finite state gpt](https://colab.research.google.com/drive/1SiF0KZJp75rUeetKOWqpsA8clmHP6jMg?usp=sharing#scrollTo=yseminfTx52k&uniqifier=2).

+[000, 001, 010, 011, 100, 101, 110, 111]

 [spaghettiGPT.py](./spaghettiGPT.py) demonstrates the speed and efficiency with which brainfuckGPT can ejaculate invalid Brainfuck